Guacam-Ole/fx3PlayerSelect/README.md

 Executable=PlayerSelect.exe
 ```

 Remember the workingPath and Executable before and do **NOT** change any other setting.
-THis tool WILL work in the Steam-folder btw but I am unsure if that would survive a steam-update, so bette be safe than sorry.
+This tool WILL work in the Steam-folder btw but I am unsure if that would survive a steam-update, so better be safe than sorry.

 ### PlayerSelect-Config
 Currently you have a lot of options in the PlayerSelect.exe.config.
 We will go through them